 If you find that you need a super-long cord but are afraid that the cord’s length will cause an insufficient flow of power to your home or appliances, then consider checking out generator power cords with larger wires.
 The thickness of the inner copper wires varies depending on how much power is expected to flow through the cord.

-Basically, a thinner wire is used in small appliances and electronics like lamps and chargers.
+A thinner wire is used in small appliances and electronics like lamps and chargers.
 Larger appliances like refrigerators require a thicker wire for power to flow more freely through.
 If you don’t have the right type of wire gauge, you risk causing damage to your electronics.

 Since your generator is going to be placed outdoors, you should purchase a generator power cord that’s able to withstand all sorts of weather conditions.
 Try and find cords that are covered in a waterproof casing, so it does not become damaged during the rainy months.
 You also should be aware of the potential of little critters nibbling away at your cord.
 The good thing is that most name-brand generator power cords are designed to handle the elements and the jaws of small, woodland creatures.